 Industrial and Modern America, 1800-present

-The college and the university provide a very small number of fellowships which provide a stipend and cover tuition costs.
-The department has a limited number of full and half-year teaching assistantships, which provide a stipend in exchange for teaching responsibilities and cover tuition.
-In addition, there are a few tuition scholarships.
+Financial Awards and Deadlines: The college and the university provide a very small number of fellowships which provide a stipend and cover tuition costs.
+In addition, the department has a limited number of full and half-year teaching assistantships, which provide a stipend in exchange for teaching responsibilities and cover tuition.
+We are able to offer a limited number of tuition scholarships.
 The deadline for applying for all of these awards is January 15.
 All materials need to be submitted by that deadline.
 All awards are based on merit and are extremely competitive.
-The deadline for admissions alone is July 15 for the fall semester, and December 1 for the spring term.
+If you are not seeking financial aid, the deadline for applications for the summer or fall semester is April 15; the deadline for the spring term is November 1.

 For additional information on the graduate program or to schedule a campus visit, contact the graduate program director, Professor Roger Simon, at email@example.com or 610 758 3368.